1. Home

 Toggles, Messages, Tabs, & Accordions

 This guide refers to short codes used by the KnowAll KB theme.
-You can read more about Hero Short Codes here.
+Shorcodes can be inserted by selecting the expanding the Heroic Shortcodes menu or by copying and pasting an existing Shortcode.
+You can read more about Heroic Short Codes here.

 Toggles

-Toggles are an organizational device and should be used in nearly every article, except in cases where the article scope is exceedingly small.
+Toggles are an organizational device used in nearly every article, except in cases where the article scope is exceedingly small.
 Using toggles to condense information enables an article to contain a lot of content without appearing bloated.
 Users can skip over toggles that are not relevant to them.

 In the majority of cases, a toggle should contain all the steps needed to complete a given task – even when some of those steps are redundant with other sections of the guide.